Some features and elements may not work while performing updates on this website

 - Get regular physical activity

 - Maintain the proper blood pressure & cholesterol levels, eat healthy foods, including greens & vegetables, and fish.
+How do eye doctors check for AMD?

-Treatment for AMD depends on the stage and type.
+A comprehensive dilated eye exam is simple and painless.
+You would be given eye drops to dilate your pupil allowing your doctor to check your eyes for AMD and other eye problems.
+Your doctor may also recommend doing an optical coherence tomography (OCT) test.
+In an OCT test, a special device is used to take pictures of the inside of your eye.
+Treatment for AMD Treatment for AMD depends on the stage and type.
 There are no treatments for early AMD, other than tracking progression via periodic eye exams.
 Maintaining a good diet, exercising regularly, and not smoking will also help.
 If you have intermediate Macular Degeneration in one or both eyes, various vitamins and minerals can be utilized that may help stop the progrssion of late AMD.
 If you have late AMD in only one eye, the suppliments you take may slow down AMD in your other eye.
 If you have wet AMD, there are other treatments that may help circumvent further vision loss:

 - Medicines such as anti-VEGF drugs can be injected in the eye that may slow the progression of vision loss